ortus-docs/redis-cache/essentials/pub-sub.md

 The `redisSubscribe()` function returns a struct with two keys in it:

-* `future` - A completable future that is running your subscriber on.
+* `future` - A completable future that is running your subscriber.
 * `subscriber` - The Java Redis subscriber object you can use to inspect the subscription or unsubscribe from the calls via the `unsubscribe()` method.

 ### Subscriber Listener CFC